marein/php-nchan-client/README.md

 ### Nchan status information

-First you have to create a location with the "nchan_stub_status" directive.
+First you have to create a location with the `nchan_stub_status directive`.
 Then you can query it.

 ```php
 <?php